Learning support for students with disabilities

 ⑤To what extent will information about my application and disability/illness be shared within the university?

-Personal information may be shared with the instructor or relevant departments to the extent necessary to consider and provide the necessary accommodations.
-Personal information will be managed strictly in accordance with the "Asia Educational Incorporative Regulations on the Protection of Personal Information."
+Personal information may be shared with instructors and relevant departments to the extent necessary for considering and providing appropriate accommodations.
+Personal information will be strictly managed in accordance with the "Regulations Concerning the Protection of Personal Information Asia Educational Incorporative."

 ⑥Can I consult with you about temporary injuries or illnesses?